majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Mathematics.py -> program that find which math expression matches the answer that you are given.

+ - 2D_Map.py -> program that determine the total number of moves that are needed between two points on a 5x5 2D map.

 ## Complete edabit challenges // Link to the challenge is at the end  the code

  - Calculate_The_Profit.py -> program that calculate the total profit made on the sales of a product.